rdb/toggl2moneybird/README.md

     toggl2moneybird sync

+Only time entries corresponding to a project are synced.
+By default, only billable items are synced, but you can add the `--unbillable` flag to include unbillable items as well.

 You can also automatically create a draft invoice for a particular contact and period using the following command:

     toggl2moneybird invoice

+The invoice will not be sent out automatically.
+Instead, a browser window will open with the draft invoice in Moneybird, allowing you to send it from there.

 ## Limitations